“Forgotten Hollywood” – March Madness…

 The journey will begin at 11a-2p at the Hollywood Costco, 2901 Los Feliz Blvd.
 From there, I’ll travel to the Burbank Costco at 1051 W. Burbank Blvd. from 3p-5p.
 Each location will have plenty of my paperbacks, so come by and visit!

 My month in the Hollywood area (home to many of the subjects of my paperback) begins at Costco!
 Later in the month, I’ll be at Chevalier’s (on Larchmont) on April 18th.
-The following week, I’ll spend four days at the Hollywood Roosevelt Hotel, during the Turner Classic Movies2010 Classic Film Festival.
+The following week, I’ll spend four days at the Hollywood Roosevelt Hotel, during the Turner Classic Movies – 2010 Classic Film Festival.

 By the way… my grandmother Margaret Prouty would have been 91 on March 15th.
 Forgotten Hollywood Forgotten History is dedicated to this remarkable and beloved member of my family.
 She passed away one month after her 90th birthday.

-Until next time> “never forgot
+Until next time> “never forget”

-“Forgotten Hollywood”- Latest press for upcoming book tour…
+“Forgotten Hollywood”- Latest Press for Book Tour…

 March 13th, 2010